Ardetis/ROG-Ally-X-SD-Card-Stutter-Mitigation-Realtek-RTS525A-/README.md

 DISCLAIMER: I have used chatgpt to help me diagnose this issue.
+This was tested on a Rog Ally X running bazzite.

 # ROG Ally X – SD Card Stutter Fix
 ### Realtek RTS525A Voltage-Switch Bug: Technical Summary & Workaround